 A final healthy addition to these muffins is ground flax meal which is an excellent source of fiber.
-If you don’t have any wheat germ is a great alternative.
-Bake a batch of these tasty muffins this weekend for a healthy breakfast or afternoon snack the whole family will love!
+If you don’t have any, wheat germ is a great alternative.
+Bake a batch of these tasty muffins this weekend for a healthy breakfast or afternoon snack everyone will love!

 More Muffin Recipes

 - 1 3/4 cup whole wheat pastry flour

 - 1 teaspoon baking soda